pradipsilwal/Learn-Terraform/getting-started/README.md

 4. Apply

 ## Code
 Terraform code are written in HCL format.
-The file extension for terraform is ".tf".
+The file extension for terraform is <code>.tf</code>.
 It is better to structure terraform files before getting started.
 We will use them when required.
 Go a head and create three files inside folder of your choice.
 1. main.tf
 2. variables.tf
 3. outputs.tf